The Program Hypergraph: Multi-Way Relational Structure for Geometric Algebra, Spatial Compute, and Physics-Aware Compilation: Geometric Algebra as a PHG Domain

 The graded structure is an abelian group under the outer product.
 The outer product of a grade-$p$ element and a grade-$q$ element produces a grade-$(p{+}q)$ element, or zero if $p{+}q > d$.
 This is exactly the additive structure of the DTS dimensional group $\mathbb{Z}^n$: grade is a non-negative integer exponent, the outer product maps to addition, and the dimension bound maps to the constraint that exponents cannot exceed the algebra dimension.

-\begin{proposition}[Grade is a DTS Dimension Axis] The grade of a Clifford algebra element satisfies the axioms of a DTS dimension: it is an element of a finitely generated abelian group $(\mathbb{Z}, +)$, it is preserved under the outer product (addition), and its consistency is decidable in $O(1)$ per operation.
-The DTS inference algorithm of Section~2.2 of~\cite{dts-dmm} applies to grade inference without modification, with grade substituting for a physical dimension in the constraint system. \end{proposition}
+\begin{proposition}[Grade is a DTS Dimension Axis under the Outer Product] Restricted to the outer product, the grade of a Clifford algebra element satisfies the axioms of a DTS dimension: it is an element of a finitely generated abelian group $(\mathbb{Z}, +)$, it is preserved under the outer product (addition), and its consistency is decidable in $O(1)$ per operation.
+The DTS inference algorithm of Section~2.2 of~\cite{dts-dmm} applies to outer-product grade inference without modification, with grade substituting for a physical dimension in the constraint system. \end{proposition}

 \textit{Proof.} The outer product grade rule $\grade{a \wedge b} = \grade{a} + \grade{b}$ is a dimensional addition constraint identical to multiplication of physical units.
 The constraint that $p + q \leq d$ is a bounded domain constraint identical to the SMT sort constraints used for memory dimensions.
 Both are decidable by integer comparison. $\square$